Bombadil77/resume/README.md

 That is what I am proud of.
 However, it is difficult to extract a concise and exciting code sample showing maintainability of a CRUD app.
 So, here is your string parsing.

+## Not Code
+I have read and listened to Hayek, Bastiat, Friedman, Mises, etc.
+I want the opportunity to play some part expanding liberty by striking at the institutions of banal tyranny.
+It will free those who pay taxes yet also those who live off of them.
+Perhaps I help by coding.
+Perhaps I can help some other way.

+"Always do right.
+This will gratify some people and astonish the rest."

+-- Mark Twain